Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 You can also head to the Jungmun Tourist Complex for dinner nearby which has lots of resorts, cafes, and museums.

-Day 3 of Jeju Island Itinerary: Back to West Coast
+Day 3 — Back to the West Coast

 1. Hyeopjae Beach